gtrabanco/jeviteca/README.md

 # jeviteca

-This project is an exercise of the [http://keepcoding.io](Keep Coding Master Bootcamp II).
+This project is an exercise of the [Keep Coding Master Bootcamp II](http://keepcoding.io).

 Is a media library of Heavy discs make it with AngularJS.

 ## Introduction